 The Erasmus questionnaire is online for all students to complete after their Erasmus period has finished.
 The link will be sent to students nearing the end of their stay abroad.

-If you do not complete this form by the deadline given by the International Programmes Office you will be required to pay back your grant.
+If you do not complete this form by the deadline given by the Study Abroad Office you will be required to pay back your grant.

-The London Met questionnaire is not compulsory but would be gratefully received by the IPO in order to assist future students with their choice of university.
-This will be emailed to students by the IPO.
+The London Met questionnaire is not compulsory but would be gratefully received by us in order to assist future students with their choice of university.
+This will be emailed to students by the Study Abroad Office.

 Erasmus partners at undergraduate level